Menu

 Though they’re few, there are cases of people developing mesothelioma who did not work with the material directly.
 This is called secondary or indirect exposure.
 Given how rare the diagnosis is, this is a very small group of people, but it should still be kept in mind when anyone shows the symptoms of mesothelioma.

-A person’s occupation and location are the biggest factors in determining their chances of coming into contact with asbestos.
+A person’s occupation and location are the biggest factors determining their chances of contact with asbestos.
 However, other risk factors could make them more inclined to develop mesothelioma or accelerate the onset of symptoms.
-Though other well-known carcinogens, like cigarettes, may not directly cause mesothelioma, it is possible for other factors to worsen an individual’s prognosis.
+Though other well-known carcinogens, like cigarettes, may not directly cause mesothelioma, other factors can worsen an individual’s prognosis.

 This is an icon representing race.